Virtuant/katacoda-scenarios/ansible/02-ansible-first-playbook/step3.md

       apt: name=php5-cli state=present update_cache=yes

 </blockquote></pre>

-Previously, you used the `ping` module to connect to your machine.
-This time, you’ll be using the `apt` module to install something on that machine.

 2\.
 If you provision this changes again, it should attempt to install the `php5` package.